Get the kids off the couch and into the wild with these great survival skills

 As a bushcraft practitioner and instructor, I spend a lot of my time teaching people about how to thrive in the wilderness, as well as sustainable practices and resource management.
 More importantly, I am a father, and passing those skills down, and developing the next generation’s interest in the outdoors is something I am deeply passionate about.

 When I speak about getting the younger generation interested in the outdoors, it’s not just camping and survival skills that benefit them.
-On top of the benefits to mental health, wellbeing, confidence and the fact that increased exposure to nature and the outdoors can help children develop an appreciation of nature and the environment, there is the obvious link between survival skills and the safety, resilience, and capability of those children taking part in potential emergency situations.
+On top of the benefits to mental health, wellbeing, confidence and the fact that increased exposure to nature and the outdoors can help children develop an appreciation of nature and the environment, there is the obvious link between survival skills and the safety, resilience, and capability of those children taking part in potential emergencies.

 That knowledge alone fills me with confidence that they will not only be able to help us in an emergency, but should a friend, schoolmate, or neighbor be hurt, they will be able to help.